damek/cs336-assignment2-systems/cs336_systems/outputs/communication_accounting.md

 3276 GB/ 80GB ~ 41 H100s.
 $$

 ## Question (b)
-> Now assume your master weights, optimizer state, gradients and half of your activations (in practice every second layer) are sharded across NFSDP devices.
+> Now assume your master weights, optimizer state, gradients and half of your activations (in practice every second layer) are sharded across $N_{FSDP}$ devices.
 Write an expression for how much memory this would take per device.
-What value does NFSDP need to be for the total memory cost to be less than 1 v5p TPU (95GB per device)?
+What value does $N_{FSDP}$ need to be for the total memory cost to be less than 1 v5p TPU (95GB per device)?
 Deliverable: Your calculationsand a one-sentence response.

 ## Question (c)
 >  Consider only the forward pass.
 Use the communication bandwidth of Wici = 2 · 9 · 1010 and FLOPS/s of C = 4.6 · 1014 for TPU v5p as given in the TPU Scaling Book.
 Following the notation of the Scaling Book, use MX = 2, MY = 1 (a 3D mesh), with X = 16 being your FSDP dimension, and Y = 4 being your TP dimension.
 At what per-device batch size is this model compute bound?
 What is the overall batch size in this setting?
 Deliverable: Your calculations and a one-sentence response.